hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/bangood/__init__.md

 **Variables:**

-- `MODE = 'dev'`: This variable likely defines the operating mode of the `bangood` supplier (e.g., development, testing, production).
+- ``: This variable likely defines the operating mode of the `bangood` supplier (e.g., development, testing, production).
 Using `dev` as a constant suggests this might be set by a global config in the larger project.

 **Classes:**